Who would you become if you didn’t fear using your natural gift to earn living?

 It lies to you that you haven’t done enough research and keeps you digging without knowing what you are looking for.
 It keeps you walking along the street with beautiful houses whose road leads nowhere.
-Anything to drain the energy needed to raise your hand up and shout, ‘Pick me!’
+Its lights are always on ‘Wait’, anything to drain the energy needed to raise your hand up and shout, ‘Pick me!’

-So the next time any of these sentences pop up in your mind, remember this; fear robbed me of $300, an opportunity for more writing jobs and it has no plans of apologizing.
+So the next time any of these sentences pop up in your mind, remember this; fear stole my $300, an opportunity for more writing jobs and more.
+And it has no plans of apologizing.
 That’s what it does for a living.

 If you have been hiding behind invisible curtains in fear of using your natural gifts, soon you will have losses to count like I did.
 And trust me, it hurts.
 Now I know.